 Ovarian reserve testing should be considered in any woman who meets the following criteria:

 What to expect: You will be asked to contact the office on the first day of your menstrual cycle (first day of bleeding) and you will return to the office on cycle days 2-4 for a blood draw.

 What this test tells you: Follicle Stimulating hormone (FSH) is released by the pituitary gland and functions to recruit ovarian follicles.
 As the follicles mature, they release the female sex hormone, estradiol.
 If a woman’s ovaries contain a healthy number of follicles, the FSH level, when measured between cycle days 2-4, is generally 10-20 IU/L and corresponding estradiol levels are <50 pg/mL.
 Elevated FSH and estradiol levels in the early follicular phase can signify decreased ovarian reserve and a high risk for poor response to fertility treatment.

-What to expect: AMH is a blood test that can be drawn at any time during the menstrual cycle and can even be reliable while on birth control pills.
+What to expect: Anti-Mullerian Hormone (AMH) is a blood test that can be drawn at any time during the menstrual cycle and can even be reliable while on birth control pills.
 However, it is typically drawn with other blood work that your physician may recommend.